-3 Chapter 159AA
+Chapter 159AA

-Section 1.
+- Section 1.
 Title.
-This chapter shall be known as the "Relationship Between Network Companies and App-Based Drivers Act."
+This chapter shall be known as the "Relationship Between Network Companies and App-Based Drivers Act." - Section 2.

-6 Section 2.
 Purpose.
-The purpose of this chapter is to define and regulate the relationship 7 between network companies and app-based drivers.
-The chapter requires network companies to 8 provide app-based drivers with minimum compensation, healthcare stipends, earned paid sick 9 time, and occupational accident insurance that will operate uniformly throughout the 10 commonwealth, while protecting app-based drivers' freedom and flexibility to choose when, how 11 long, how often, and for whom they work.

-12 Section 3.
-App-Based Driver Classification and Contractual Requirements.

-(a) Notwithstanding any general or special law, or any rule or regulation promulgated thereunder, for purposes of chapters 149, 151, 151A or 152, an app-based driver, as defined in section 4 of this chapter, is not an employee with respect to his or her relationship with a network company and a network company is not an employer with respect to its relationship with an appbased driver.

-18 (b) The requirements in this section and sections 5 through 8 of this chapter are 19 incorporated into every contract made, modified, or renewed on or after the effective date of this 20 chapter between an app-based driver and a network company with regard to delivery services or 21 transportation services.
-Such contracts may contain supplemental terms that are in addition to 22 those required by this chapter.

-(c) A network company shall not terminate a contract with an app-based driver, except on grounds specified in the contract or as is required by law.

-(d) A contract between a network company and an app-based driver shall provide appbased drivers whose contracts are terminated by the network company the opportunity to appeal such termination with the network company.

-(e) A network company shall not, unless based upon a bona fide occupational qualification or public or app-based driver safety need, refuse to contract with or terminate the contract of an app-based driver based upon race, color, age, religious creed, national origin, sex, gender identity, genetic information, ancestry, active military personnel, status as a veteran, pregnancy or a condition related to said pregnancy including, but not limited to, lactation or the need to express breast milk for a nursing child, or the handicap of a qualified handicapped person or sexual orientation, which shall not include persons whose sexual orientation involves minorchildren as the sex object.
+The purpose of this chapter is to define and regulate the relationship between network companies and app-based drivers.
+The chapter requires network companies to provide app-based drivers with minimum compensation, healthcare stipends, earned paid sick time, and occupational accident insurance that will operate uniformly throughout the commonwealth, while protecting app-based drivers' freedom and flexibility to choose when, how long, how often, and for whom they work. - Section 3.
+App-Based Driver Contractual Requirements. (a) The requirements in this section and sections 5 through 8 of this chapter are incorporated into every contract made, modified, or renewed on or after the effective date of this chapter between an app-based driver and a network company with regard to delivery services or transportation services.
+Such contracts may contain supplemental terms that are in addition to those required by this chapter. - (b) A network company shall not terminate a contract with an app-based driver, except on grounds specified in the contract or as is required by law. - (c) A contract between a network company and an app-based driver shall provide app-based drivers whose contracts are terminated by the network company the opportunity to appeal such termination with the network company. - 32 (d) A network company shall not, unless based upon a bona fide occupational 33 qualification or public or app-based driver safety need, refuse to contract with or terminate the contract of an app-based driver based upon race, color, age, religious creed, national origin, sex, gender identity, genetic information, ancestry, active military personnel, status as a veteran, pregnancy or a condition related to said pregnancy including, but not limited to, lactation or the need to express breast milk for a nursing child, or the handicap of a qualified handicapped person or sexual orientation, which shall not include persons whose sexual orientation involves minor children as the sex object.